GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Operational Context Definition Viewpoint provides the Operational Contexts, and the involved Operational Performers necessary to support a specific set of Operational Capabilities.
+The Operational Context Definition Viewpoint provides the operational contexts and the involved operational performers necessary to support a specific set of operational capabilities.

 A block definition diagram (BDD) featuring the identified Operational Performers playing a role in the Operational Context being addressed.